-The design of the 2011 NAEP Writing Assessment reflects the way today's students compose-and are expected to compose-particularly as they move into various postsecondary settings.
-The assessment is designed to measure the ability of students at grades 8 and 12 to write using word processing software with commonly available tools.
+The design of the 2017 NAEP Writing Assessment reflects the way today's students compose-and are expected to compose-particularly as they move into various postsecondary settings.
+The assessment is designed to measure the ability of students to write using word processing software with commonly available tools.
 Students will complete writing tasks by using their knowledge of effective uses of language in order to make use of common tools for editing, formatting, and text analysis.
-The framework encourages a computer-based assessment at grade 4 by 2019.